tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 ``SingleModelSpectrumChannel`` and ``MultiModelSpectrumChannel``, and the LTE module requires the use of the ``MultiModelSpectrumChannel`` in order to work properly.
 This is because of the need to support different frequency and bandwidth configurations.
-All the the propagation models supported by ``MultiModelSpectrumChannel`` can be used within the LTE module.
+All the propagation models supported by ``MultiModelSpectrumChannel`` can be used within the LTE module.